-Senior ABS sit at the top of the capital structure (see Figure 3), which means they benefit from robust structural protection.
+Senior ABS sit at the top of the capital structure (see Figure 4), which means they benefit from robust structural protection.
 Their high levels of credit enhancement mean they can withstand extreme market conditions.
-European AAA ABS also experienced lower levels of volatility than many other asset classes in the COVID-19 crisis and, as floating rate instruments, have minimal interest rate risk.
+European AAA ABS also experienced lower levels of volatility than many other asset classes in early 2020 and, as floating rate instruments, have minimal interest rate risk.

-Figure 3.
+Figure 4.
 Structural protection in senior ABS